xinze-zheng/xinze-zheng.github.io/_pages/about.md

 News
 =====
-2025.11: I will be joining Microsoft Research Asia: System Research Group as a research intern for next year until my PhD begins!
-Can't wait to meet amazing people in Beijing and finally to have some time with my family.\\
+2025.11: I will be joining Microsoft Research Asia: System Research Group as a research intern for next year until my PhD begins! \\
-2025.10: I'm nominated for CRA Outstanding Undergraduate Researcher Awards by our department.\\
 2025.07: 🎉 Oat is accepted to NSDI2026. \\
 2025.05: 🎉 Received [Jeffrey P. Blahut Memorial Scholarship](https://siebelschool.illinois.edu/about/awards/undergraduate-scholarships-awards/jeffrey-p-blahut-memorial-scholarship). \\
 2025.04: 🎉 StarCDN is accepted to SIGCOMM 2025.
 Deepest thanks to everyone supporting me on this journey.